API Stability Short-Term

-The environmentVariableUsage() GraphQL query is used to get usage information around non-secret environment variables.
+The environmentVariableUsage() GraphQL query is used to get usage information about non-secret environment variables.

 Syntax